So how do you find the one anti-bully show that's best for Red Ribbon Week or anytime of the year?

 They get bored, restless and stop listening.
-Maybe you’ve considered a bully-proofing magic show.
+Maybe you've considered a anti-bully magic show.
 Magic tricks are great visual aids, but sometimes the magic confuses the message.
 So what works best?
-You need a show that’s been proven in over 1000 schools and praised by teachers, school counselors, and principals.
+You need a show that's been proven in over 1000 schools and praised by teachers, school counselors, and principals.
 What makes the Mystery of the Super Character Surprise so wonderful?
 We know what good educators know: Kids learn best when they are active parts of the lesson.

 When the show starts, you'll laugh along with Spike, a trouble-making bully, as she picks on and aggravates the problem-solving leader of this interactive magical play, Detective Les Trouble.
 But then you and your students will quickly realize that by laughing at Spike's antics, nothing is being done to help poor Les.
 Ignoring a bully doesn't work either: ignoring is the same as supporting the troublemaker.